 Unit Summary: Music pedagogy refers to the unique set of physical applications, needs, and performance demands of each individual woodwind, brass, and percussion instrument.
 Tone is the characteristic sound produced that is unique to each instrument when played with the proper fundamentals.
 Intonation is the ability to play one's instrument in tune with one's own intervallic pitch relationships or with other instruments in the ensemble.
 Technique is the ability to exert control over the skills unique to each instrument which allows the musician to develop autonomy, confidence, comfort, and facility in performance.
 In this unit, students engage in all these core pedagogical areas needed to perform properly on their chosen instrument during our weekly small group, the students' independent practice efforts outside of class, and our weekly ensemble rehearsals that lead to the performances of selected repertoire.
 Most of the literature studied is not performed outside of the weekly lesson setting but serves as instructional material for students to eventually gain mastery of the targeted music skills then apply them to the rehearsed/performed repertoire.
 Thus, small group lesson instruction is essential to achievement in the ensemble.
-This Academy Band course considers each individual student musician's experience and development at the time of enrollment and provides the music education necessary to prepare our student musicians for the High School Band courses.
+This Academy Band course is a continuation of the music instruction our student musicians received as 7th graders here at the Academy and provides the music education necessary to prepare our student musicians for the High School Band courses.